kobabasu/inputtag-vim/README.md

     :InputTag

-these lines will convert as followed
+these lines will convert as followed.

     <input type="text" name="name" value="enter your name" size="30">
     your personal data